qzc438/ontology-llm/README.md

 Call Huanyu for approval for trivial reference.

 ## Agent-OM: Leveraging LLM Agents for Ontology Matching
-- This repository contains the source code to reproduce the experiments.
+- This repository contains the source code linked to the paper.
 - The preprint of the paper is currently available at arXiv: https://arxiv.org/abs/2312.00326

 ## Important Notice: